Photobiomodulation Therapy for Radiation Fibrosis

 The trial information does not specify whether you need to stop taking your current medications.
 However, if you are on immunosuppressive therapies, you may not be eligible to participate.

-What data supports the effectiveness of Photobiomodulation Therapy for treating radiation fibrosis?
+What prior data suggests that Photobiomodulation Therapy is safe for treating radiation fibrosis syndrome?

 Kenneth S. Hu, MD | NYU Langone Health